RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/03-LEV.md

 <sup>6</sup> And Moses brought Aaron and his sons, and washed them with water.
 <sup>7</sup> And he put upon him the coat, and girded him with the girdle, and clothed him with the robe, and put the ephod upon him, and he girded him with the curious girdle of the ephod, and bound [it] unto him therewith.
 <sup>8</sup> And he put the breastplate upon him: also he put in the breastplate the Urim and the Thummim.
-<sup>9</sup> And he put the mitre upon his head; also upon the mitre, [even] upon his forefront , did he put the golden plate, the holy crown; as the LORD commanded Moses.
+<sup>9</sup> And he put the mitre upon his head; also upon the mitre, [even] upon his forefront, did he put the golden plate, the holy crown; as the LORD commanded Moses.
 <sup>10</sup> And Moses took the anointing oil, and anointed the tabernacle and all that [was] therein, and sanctified them.
 <sup>11</sup> And he sprinkled thereof upon the altar seven times, and anointed the altar and all his vessels, both the laver and his foot, to sanctify them.
 <sup>12</sup> And he poured of the anointing oil upon Aaron’s head, and anointed him, to sanctify him.